sicoyle/ghc-data-annotation-workshop/annotationSpecifications.md

 ### General Comments

 - Only visible parts of people should be annotated.
-- Only a person's silhouette should be annotated.
 - Don't include bags, purses, baby carriages, shopping carts, etc. into a bounding box.
 - Individuals should have the same identity if he/she/it/they appear/disappear several times throughout a video.
 - Don't annotate small or really blurry people.